The Art of Placement: A Soft Minimal Guide to Sculpting Your Space

 -

-We draw from the Japanese concept of Ma—the powerful, intentional use of negative space.
-A sculpture does not just occupy space; it defines the void around it.
+We revere the Japanese concept of Ma the intentional use of negative space.
+A sculpture does not just occupy space; it defines the emptiness around it.

 -